jyellick/obc-docs/usecases.md

 *  Contract participant – Contract counter parties

-*  Third party participant – A third party stakeholder of a contract who plays the role of guaranteeing the integrity of the contract.
+*  Third party participant – A third party stakeholder guaranteeing the integrity of the contract.

 #### Key Components

-*  Multi-sig contract activation - When a contract is first deployed by one of the counter parties, it will be in pending activation state.
+*  Multi-sig contract activation - When a contract is first deployed by one of the counter parties, it will be in the pending activation state.
 To active a contract, signatures from other counterparties and/or third party participants are required.

 *  Multi-sig contract execution - Some contract will require one of many signatures to execute.
 (E.g. In trade finance, a payment instruction can only be executed if either the recipient or a authorized third party (e.g. UPS) confirms the shipment of the good)

-*  Discoverable contract offers - If a contract is a business offer seeking for counter parties (bids), it must also be made searchable.
-In addition, such contract shall have the intelligence to evaluate bids.
+*  Discoverability - If a contract is a business offer seeking for bids, it must be easily searchable.
+In addition, such contract needs to have the built-in intelligence to evaluate, select, and honor bids.

-*  Payment inside contract- Integration with off-chain payment system is necessary so that contract code can trigger payment transactions that are settled off chain
+*  Payment inside contract- Integration with off-chain payment system is a must so that contract code can initiate payment transactions that are processed and settled off chain

 *  Atomicity of contract execution - Atomicity of the contract is needed to guarantee asset transfers can only occur when payment is received (Delivery vs. Payment).
 If any step in the execution process fails, the entire transaction must be rolled back

-*  Contract to chain-code communication - Contracts must be able to communicate with chaincodes deployed on the ledger.
-E.g. Security lending contracts will call asset contracts to deliver digital assets to counter parties
+*  Contract to chain-code communication - Contracts must be able to communicate with chaincodes deployed on the same ledger.

-*  Longer Duration contract - Timer is needed to because many B2B contracts may have long execution window.
+*  Longer Duration contract - Timer is needed to support B2B contracts that have long execution window.

-*  Reuseable contracts - Oftenly used contracts can be standardized so that they can be easily reused.
-In addition, standardization will improve searchability of contracts.
+*  Reuseable contracts - Oftenly used contracts can be standardized so that they can be reused.

 *  Auditable contractual agreement -  Any contract can be made auditable to third parties.
-E.g. Lawyers may want to audit transactions for legal reasons

 *  Contract life-cycle management - B2B contracts are unique and not all of them can be standardized.
-An efficient contract management system is needed so that contracts will not bloat the system
+An efficient contract management system is needed to enchance the scalability of the ledger network

-*  Validation access – only nodes with validation right are allowed to validate transactions of a B2B contract, and that could be restricted to stake holders and authorized third party
+*  Validation access – only nodes with validation right are allowed to validate transactions of a B2B contract

-*  View access – B2B contracts may include confidential information, so only accounts with view access right are allowed to view/interrogate them
+*  View access – B2B contracts may include confidential information, so only accounts with pre-defined access right are allowed to view/interrogate them

-## Manufacturing Supply Chain
+### Manufacturing Supply Chain

 Final assemblers, such as car manufacturers, can create a supply chain network managed by its peers and suppliers so that a final assembler can better manage its suppliers and be more responsive to events that would require vehicle recalls (possibly triggered by faulty parts supplied by some supplier).
 The blockchain fabric must provide a standard protocol to allow every participant on a supplychain network to input and track parts produced and used on a given vehicle.